Wyatt Wingfoot: 1602

-"Lord Wingfoot" appears in the Marvel 1602 miniseries 1602: Fantastick Four as a rival to John Storm for the hand of Doris Evans.
-According to Storm the man is a "godless brute".
-At the end of the series, when Mistress Evans has thrown them both over for William Shakespeare, Storm and Wingfoot resolve their differences over a drink.
+An alternate universe version of Wyatt Wingfoot appears in Marvel 1602: Fantastick Four as a rival to John Storm for the hand of Doris Evans.
+At the end of the series, when Evans has thrown them both over for William Shakespeare, Storm and Wingfoot resolve their differences over a drink.

 Last Avengers Story

-In one alternate future, Wyatt has married She-Hulk and they have had a child called Jessie.
+In one alternate future, Wyatt Wingfoot has married She-Hulk and they have had a child named Jessie.
 She joins the Avengers to help defeat Ultron.

 Earth X

-In the alternate future of Earth X, Wyatt has become Captain America's new partner Redwing, named after the Falcon's bird partner and wearing his winged harness.
-Together they battle the multi-minded alien menace 'Hydra' which has taken many people they both know, including She-Hulk, Sam Wilson himself and Sharon Carter.
+In the alternate future of Earth X, Wyatt Wingfoot has become Captain America's new partner Redwing, utilizing Falcon's winged harness.

 Heroes Reborn

-During the "Heroes Reborn" company-wide crossover, an alternate-universe analog of Wingfoot was purportedly a government agent assigned to monitor independent spaceflight and extraterrestrial meetings, but was in reality a spy working for that universe's version of Doctor Doom.
-It turned out later that the spy was the Skrull Kl'rt and the real Wingfoot managed to escape.
+In the universe of "Heroes Reborn", Wyatt Wingfoot is purportedly a government agent assigned to monitor independent spaceflight and extraterrestrial meetings, but is in reality a spy working for Doctor Doom.
+Wingfoot is later revealed to have been Kl'rt, a Skrull imposter.